Events

 Through March 2024 | “Opportunity (reflection)” by Hank Willis Thomas

-After making a few stops throughout Greater Phoenix as part of the Super Bowl LVII festivities, “Opportunity (reflection)” by Brooklyn-based activist artist Hank Willis Thomas arrived at ASU Art Museum on February 15, where it will remain for the year ahead.
+After making a few stops throughout Greater Phoenix as part of the Super Bowl LVII festivities, “Opportunity (reflection)” by Brooklyn-based activist artist Hank Willis Thomas arrived at ASU Art Museum in February 2023, where it will remain for the year ahead.
 The 10-foot, stainless steel sculpture draws from Thomas’ 2015 sculpture “Opportunity,” which was inspired by the NFL — and his interest in photographic history, popular culture, and sports as a metaphor for individual and collective struggle or hope — but adds a finish reminiscent of the Vince Lombardi Trophy.
 In January, Thomas unveiled “The Embrace,” his tribute to Rev. Martin Luther King Jr. and Coretta Scott King in Boston.

 "Opportunity (reflection)" by Hank Willis Thomas.